HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Installation description

 To use the data backup function of HotDB Management, it needs to install the HotDB Backup program on the server where the backed-up data source reside.
-For the installation and deployment of HotDB Backup, please refer to the backup program deployment chapter of Distributed Transactional Database HotDB Server [Installation and Deployment] Function Manual.
+For the installation and deployment of HotDB Backup, please refer to the [backup program deployment](install-and-deploy.md#description-of-implementing-password-free-login) chapter of [Install And Deploy](install-and-deploy.md) document.

 #### Manual backup